-Nirmala Sitharaman to present 'budget like never before' shortly | NewsBytes
+Nirmala Sitharaman to present 'Budget like never before' shortly | NewsBytes

 -

-The budget could be focusing on generating jobs, improving the standards of healthcare (that was put to test during the pandemic), and supporting MSMEs.
+The Budget could focus on generating jobs, improving the standards of healthcare (that was put to test during the pandemic), and supporting MSMEs.

 Ease of compliance for citizens as well as businesses and making India a notable player in the global supply chain are also likely to get attention.